ctznfive/nebulafm/README.md

 | <kbd>/</kbd> | Search in the current directory |
 | <kbd>n</kbd> | The next match in the file list |

-*Key bindings can be customized in the file config.h*
+# Configuration

-# Directories used
+Key bindings can be customized in the file `config.h`

 The clipboard file is located in `$HOME/.config/nebulafm/clipboard`

 The bookmarks file is located in `$HOME/.config/nebulafm/bookmarks`